-Scraping and scourging through the backyard, spiraling their way along the length of the tree, each one of us encounters these frisky, bushy-tailed creatures at least once a day—the humble Squirrel.
+Scraping and scourging through the backyard, spiraling their way along the length of the tree, each one of us encounters this frisky, bushy-tailed creature at least once a day—the humble Squirrel.

 Squirrels are one of the most familiar rodents, known across geographies.
-The tree squirrels, in particular, are one that we came across now and then.
+The tree squirrels, in particular, are the ones that we come across now and then.

 Squirrels come under the small game animal category and share the advantages of being a simple, affordable, and viable pursuit.
-It demands minimal gear and can be pursued for Leisure and thrilling experience of chasing such dynamic critters.
+Squirrel hunting demands minimal gear and can be pursued for leisure.
+Chasing such dynamic critters is a thrilling experience.

-The whole experience is a sensory stimulated one, which requires the trapper to activate their sense and see, listen and feel.
-It is a game that works on intuitive abilities.
-More appreciably, squirrel hunting has been a favored pursuit because of its accessibility by those new to the process, thus becoming an Everyman Game.
+The whole experience is a sensory stimulated one, which requires the trappers to activate their senses and see, listen and feel.
+It is a game that relies on intuitive abilities.
+More appreciably, squirrel hunting has been a favored pursuit because of its accessibility to those new to the process, thus becoming a game for everyone.

 It also caters to preserving the ecological balance by keeping track of the growing squirrel population.
-Squirrels in the urban and suburban provinces can also pose a risk by being pests, thus need to be eradicated for the sake of health and sanitation.
+Squirrels in the urban and suburban provinces can also pose a risk by being pests.
+Thus, they need to be eradicated for the sake of health and sanitation.

 Additional commercial pursuits for using the meat, skin, and hides also make these nimble creatures a fascinating pursuit.
-Species like squirrels are also a way to introduce youngsters to hunting skills and put the tactics to pursue big games.
-Food experts also think that squirrels could be an excellent feast to savor.
+Species like squirrels are also a way to introduce youngsters to hunting skills and learn the tactics to pursue big games.
+Food experts also think that squirrels can make an excellent feast to savor.

-It has been recognized as healthy and sustainable meat and is thus promoted as ‘back to nature meals.’
+It has been recognized as healthy and sustainable meat and is thus promoted as a ‘back to nature meal’.
 Therefore, in the distant future, squirrels have the potential to be recognized as staple meat and hit the dinner menu more often.

 To Hunt Or Not To Hunt?

-Red and Gray squirrels are categorized as game animals that hunters target for food consumption with terms and conditions (many states in the US forbid the use of pellet guns to kill squirrels to be eaten or skinned).
+Red and Gray squirrels are categorized as game animals that hunters target for food consumption with terms and conditions of course; many states in the US forbid the use of pellet guns to kill squirrels that are to be eaten or skinned.

-Archery is also a valid method for hunting games in most US states.
-Though squirrels don’t classify as endangered species and can thus be hunted, many states have regulations to administer the same.
-Therefore it is essential to review the legal terms before setting out the chase.
+Archery is also a valid method for hunting in most US states.
+Though squirrels don’t classify as endangered species and can thus be hunted, many states have regulations to hunt them.
+Therefore it is essential to review the legal terms before setting out on the chase.

 For example, states could need hunters to obtain permission from the owner before hunting on private properties.
 Moreover, different states put different categories of squirrels open for the hunt.
 They could protect others by law for conservation.